SnailMath/hollyhock-2/README.md

 This is a __fork__ of the original hollyhock launcher by The6P4C (https://github.com/Stellaris-code/hollyhock-fork/).
-My intention is to modify it a little.
-I want to change the following things:
+My intention was to modify it a little.
+I changed the following things:
-- Exam mode: The Launcher should be disabled in exam mode to prevent cheating.
-(My math teacher in school wants this function)
-             I will check the color of the battery logo to test, if the exam mode is on or off.
+- BIN:       I added the ability to load prograrms from binary files instead of .hhk files, the extrypoint is the start of the file and the load location is somwhere in the file, look at the linker.ld file in the app_template folder.
-- EXEC003:   I want to add the ability to run programs located in program variables.
-This was the function of the old "LoaderIIb", which I wrote a few month back.
+- EXEC003:   I added the ability to run programs located in program variables.
+This was the function of the old "LoaderIIb", which is now obsolete.
-             I don't want to miss the feel of typing in programs byte per byte by hand (only if you want to) and sending them over the serial cable.
+             I didn't want to miss the feel of typing in programs byte per byte by hand (only if you want to) and sending them over the serial cable.
+- Exam mode: The Launcher is disabled in exam mode to prevent cheating.
+(Even though I would recommend going back to the original firmware for exams.)
+             The loader checks the color of the battery logo to test, if the exam mode is on or off.
-- Strings:   I want to change a few texts in the OS, the Imaginary Unit button used to load the program should be renamed.
+- Strings:   I changed a few texts in the OS, the Imaginary Unit button used to load the program was renamed to 'Hollyhock-Launcher'.
 The version text (usually "classpad II")
-             Was changed to "hollyhock" by The6P4C, I will change it to "hollyhock2" (or something similar) only after i patched the exam mode thing.
+             Was changed to "hollyhock" by The6P4C, I changed it to "hollyhock-2".
+- Backslash: I will change the backslash character from the symbol `¥` to the symbol `\`.

 # DISCLAIMER
 - I AM NOT RESPONSIBLE FOR ANY DAMAGE YOU MAY DO TO YOUR fx-CP400.